Disease Guide ·Heart Murmur ·2026

 Heart Murmur in Dogs - symptoms, vet costs & insurance

-A heart murmur is an abnormal sound during heartbeat — diagnosis costs $500-$2,000, and ongoing medication runs $50-$200/month.
-Not all heart murmurs mean disease.
-Puppies can have innocent murmurs they outgrow.
-In adult dogs, murmurs are graded I through VI and may signal valve disease, cardiomyopathy, or other heart conditions.
+A heart murmur is an abnormal sound during heartbeat - diagnosis costs $500-$2,000, medication $50-$200/month.
+Not all murmurs mean disease.
+Puppies often outgrow innocent murmurs.
+In adults, murmurs are graded I-VI and may signal valve disease, cardiomyopathy, or other conditions.
 Here's what diagnosis and treatment actually costs.

 Heart Murmur - vet costs and insurance